HPCNow/hpcnow-labs/user-training/02-data-management.md

 ```

 * Where ```<origin_path>``` and ```<destination_path>``` are the origin path and the expected destination path to your files.
-* The ```-P 22022``` indicates the default SSH port in sNow! login nodes.
+* The ```-P 22022``` indicates the default SSH port in login nodes.
 * The ```-r``` flag indicates to transfer the data contained in a folder recursively
 * The ```-p``` flag instructs scp to preserve the time and ownership of each file

 ### Using rsync

-*rsync* is a utility for efficiently transferring and synchronizing files across computer systems, by checking the timestamp and size of files.
+*rsync* is a utility for efficiently transferring and synchronising files across computer systems, by checking the timestamp and size of files.
 This option usually takes more time to initiate the file transferring but it allows you to detect variations in large datasets.
-This is very convinient when you want to syncronise large datasets where only few files are modified/created.
+This is very convenient when you want to synchronise large datasets where only few files are modified/created.
 Using GUI, ```scp``` or ```sftp``` you will transfer the whole lot, but with ```rsync``` you will be able to avoid to transfer files that have not been modified.

 ```
 rsync -e 'ssh -p 22022' -av <origin_path> username@login.mydomain.com:<destination_path>